<aside> 💪🏻

 We believe powerful AI can be used to deeply align markets with what's actually good, eliminating both classes of market failure described above.

-The idea is that buyers buy through an AI intermediary; **sellers are then paid by the intermediary according to the ‘goodness’ they produced for buyers, rather than by the buyer's price.[1]
-In other words, such a market intermediary uses non-market data about good outcomes to route resources from consumers to providers.
+The idea is that buyers buy through an AI intermediary; sellers are then paid by the intermediary based on the 'goodness' (as defined by the buyers) they produced, rather than by the services rendered.[1]
+In other words, such a market intermediary uses non-market data about good outcomes for buyers to route resources from consumers to providers.